Note that you can click on each object on the map to obtain details about it.

 The files below include data for only this specific area.
 For all of our Trans Canada Trail data for the entire province (including features, campsites and alternate routes), download our BC.kmz master file (1.2 MB)

 Visit our GPS & Navigation page for instructions of how to use your smartphone as a GPS device (even when outside of data coverage) or how to import data to your Garmin unit.

 About the Route:

-The trail between Summit Lake and the community of Beaverdell is fairly quiet, though the use of motorized vehicles along the trail - and conversion of trail into actual road - means that some sections of the trail have become challenging - with some serious washboard conditions.
+The trail between Hydaulic Lake and the community of Beaverdell is fairly quiet, though the use of motorized vehicles along the trail - and conversion of trail into actual road - means that some sections of the trail have become challenging - with some serious washboard conditions.
 Bicycle riders without front suspension will get their bones rattled!
-However, views of the West Kettle River are outstanding.
+However, the rail trail is better than riding the busy hwy 33 corridor and has sections that are far removed from the speeding traffic.
+Also cycling this section gives views of the West Boundary and the West Kettle River which are outstanding.

-Our map includes a short detour into the village of Beaverdell, which features a small general store and restaurant.
+Our map includes a short detour into the village of Beaverdell, which features a small general store, b&bs and restaurants.

 Trail Highlights and Developments: